8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

 Bob Greene, Alumni Director at Serra High School started a ‘Picture Time’ contest via email, urging alumni to share pictures while they’re at home with their families or any picture that makes them feel happy.

-7. Host virtual gaming nights
+7. Host virtual gaming nights to bring your alumni together

 Social isolation during COVID-19 means that you can’t invite your alumni to your school or university for a fun game of soccer but, how about hosting a virtual event for alumni to engage in some healthy competition over online games?